10 years ago, people only dreamed of having a delivery system like Amazon which brings anything you want to your doorstep within a couple of days.

 Students get discounts on most things and Amazon counts for one of them.
 With the student membership, “students” get access to almost all regular Amazon Prime benefits, with the exceptions of the Kindle e-book library and Prime Music.

 The best part is, students get a 6-month free trial.
-After the 6 months are used, they'll only pay $5.49 per month as opposed to $12.99 per month with a regular membership.
+After the 6 months are used, they'll only pay $5.49 per month as opposed to $12.99 per month with a regular Amazon Prime member features.

 It doesn't get much better than that.
 But you might be asking yourself what the requirements are… Especially if you aren't a student and haven't been for a long time.